-Even though outbound marketing has it’s set of advantages for some industries, it’s like throwing everything at the wall hoping that something sticks for others.
-That kind of risk is not something one starting out is would like to take.
+Even though outbound marketing has its set of advantages for some industries, it’s like throwing everything at the wall, hoping that something sticks for others.
+That kind of risk is not something one starting out would like to take.

 If you have more money than brains, you should focus on outbound marketing.
 If you have more brains than money, you should focus on Inbound Marketing. – Guy Kawasaki, CANVA

 There are many ways in which you could draw potential customers.

 A potential customer goes through four stages whenever starting a relationship with the business.
 These are – attract, convert, close, and delight.